 As part of our preparation for producing our second strategic transport plan, in July 2022 we consulted with the TfN partnership on the relevance of the original vision and objectives of the first STP and the principles for designing the next STP.
-Through those discussions, we have derived three guiding principles for developing this document:
+Through those discussions, we derived three guiding principles for developing this document:

-- The need to reflect the significant change in context since 2019, including the pandemic, the Levelling up agenda and funding and delivery challenges now facing the industry. - The importance of a clear flexible framework, able to reflect the current uncertainty around travel behaviours following the pandemic, but also able to reflect the long-term transformational ambition of the North. - The need to create a triple bottom line: the economy; the environment; and inclusivity, thereby ensuring that the TfN STP remains relevant outcome focused.
+- The need to reflect the significant change in context since 2019, including the pandemic, the Levelling up agenda and funding and delivery challenges now facing the industry. - The importance of a clear, flexible framework, able to reflect the current uncertainty around travel behaviours following the pandemic, but also able to reflect the long-term transformational ambition of the North. - The need to create a triple bottom line: the economy; the environment; and inclusivity, thereby ensuring that the TfN STP remains relevant and outcome focused.

-As a result of this TfN will apply the following Strategy hierarchy for our second Strategic Transport Plan (STP2).
+As a result of this TfN have applied the following strategy hierarchy for our second STP.

-This document focuses on the first four elements of our strategy hierarchy (identified in blue), the final two elements (identified in purple) will continue to be developed as part of our Monitoring and Evaluation Strategy.
-This document is included for reference in draft form in Annex 2 and will be presented back to TfN Board in March 2023.
+This document focuses on the first four elements of our strategy hierarchy (identified in blue), the final two elements (identified in purple) are detailed further in our Monitoring and Evaluation Strategy which will be published alongside the final adopted STP in early 2024.